Josh Jung Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.

-- Cardinals pitchers combine to allow the 10th-fewest home runs in baseball (61 total, one per game).
+- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).

-- Wainwright gets the start for the Cardinals, his sixth of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts in 26 1/3 innings pitched.
+- The Cardinals will look to Liberatore (1-1) in his third start of the season.

-- The right-hander last pitched on Monday against the Kansas City Royals, when he went five innings, allowing three earned runs while giving up nine hits.
+- In his last appearance on Friday, May 26, the lefty threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.